 However, accurate entitlement can only be determined when a full application, backed-up by the relevant documentation, is submitted to the Council.
 The calculators will also give an estimate of other state benefits you may be entitled to.
 State Pension age customers may be entitled to Pension Credit paid by the Department for Work and Pensions.

 Local Housing Allowance rates

-If you rent your home from a private landlord the maximum rent we can base your Housing Benefit on will normally be based on Local Housing Rates for the area.
-This is the maximum amount and your household circumstances and income may reduce the amount of Housing Benefit we can pay.
+If you rent your home from a private landlord, the maximum rent we can base your Housing Benefit on will normally be based on Local Housing Allowance rates for the area.
+This is the maximum amount, and your household circumstances and income may reduce the amount of Housing Benefit we can pay.

-*Please note that the Shared Accommodation Rate now applies to most single people under 35 years of age regardless of whether or not they live in self contained accommodation.
-For exemptions please contact us.
++ Please note: The Shared Accommodation rate now applies to most single people under 35 years of age, regardless of whether or not they live in self-contained accommodation.
+For exemptions, please contact us.
 It also applies to single people over the age of 35 and living in shared accommodation.

 How many bedrooms is my household allowed?